-In the first quarter of 2013, the Board of Directors of the Company approved grants under the Company's Long Term Incentive Plan for an aggregate of 994,053 stock options and an aggregate of 895,860 restricted stock units ("RSUs") to certain employees of the Company.
+In the first half of 2013, the Board of Directors of the Company approved grants under the Company's Long Term Incentive Plan for an aggregate of 1,088,703 stock options and an aggregate of 949,310 RSUs to certain employees and the directors of the Company.
 The stock options vest monthly over four years, and the RSUs vest annually over three years, in equal increments.